zainy16/LITA-Capstone-Project-Sales/README.md

 The following actions were performed before the data was worked on for analysis and visualization:
 1. Data loading and inspection
 2. Removal of duplicates

+### Exploratory Data Analysis
+The data was explored to answer questions like:
+- Top-selling products
+- Regional performance
+- Monthly sales trends

+### Data Analysis